 In the case of Manara Materials, the Company, supported by a CalSEED concept grant has demonstrated the economic and sustainable recovery of critical minerals, especially base metals, from industrial spent catalysts.
 Catalysts are substances with certain critical minerals used across different industries to speed up certain chemical reactions - including hydroprocessing catalysts used in petroleum refining, chemical processing, fertilizer, food production and energy production.
-In their deactivated state, these spent catalyst wastes still include a non-negligeable concentration of critical materials like Vanadium, Nickel, Cobalt, Molybdenum, PGMs, and Aluminum.
+In their deactivated state, these spent catalyst wastes still include a non-negligeable concentration of critical materials like Vanadium, Nickel, Cobalt, Molybdenum, PGMs, and Aluminum etc...
 These mentioned critical materials are used in batteries, clean energy, defense, steelmaking, aerospace, and electronics.

 The company engaged with CalEPA and confirmed that the technology and process was environmentally-friendly and did not require special permits outside of local jurisdiction AHJ laws.
+To demonstrate the suitability of this feedstock as a source of battery grade material, Manara Materials economically recycled and refined the critical minerals into battery grade purity and synthesized into Lithium-ion and Sodium-ion pCAM and Cathode Active Material for the energy storage battery industry.

-The technology also has a direct application in battery recycling and recovery of critical minerals from black mass in an economic and sustainable way.
+In the future, the Company's demonstrated technology can also directly apply to battery recycling through the recovery of critical minerals from black mass in an economic and sustainable way.